 - Nivel expert: Lilian van Tuyl, PhD, MBA

-A balanced labor market - where supply and demand match each other in terms of quantity and quality - provides good, accessible and affordable care.
-How do we improve that connection?
+A balanced out labor market - a market where supply and demand match each other in terms of quantity and quality - provides good, accessible and affordable care.
+How do we improve that balance?
 Is more training the solution?
-Or a different organisation of care?
+Or a different organisation of heathcare services?
 These are some of the key questions of this program.
-To this end, we continuously monitor the connection between supply and demand in the healthcare labor market.
+To this end, we continuously monitor the balance between supply and demand in the healthcare labor market.

 - Nivel research program: Professions in Healthcare and Manpower Planning